marvins/cli-cpp/README.md

 tie into their existing projects.
 This seeks to allow connecting to your application via the local process or via a TCP socket.

+All arguments are controlled via a configuration file which consists of several CLI commands plus the user-defined commands.
+The command name, arguments, types, and response expectations can be provided.